 Cassia cinnamon is most commonly used for diabetes.
-It is also used for prediabetes, gas (flatulence), obesity, and many other conditions, but there is no good scientific evidence to support these uses.
+It is also used for prediabetes, obesity, and many other conditions, but there is no good scientific evidence to support these uses.

 In food and beverages, cassia cinnamon is used as a flavoring agent.

 Insufficient Evidence for

 - Prediabetes.
-It's unclear if taking cassia cinnamon improves blood sugar control or cholesterol in people with prediabetes.
+It's unclear if taking cassia cinnamon improves blood sugar control in people with prediabetes.
 Results from research have been conflicting.
-Studies to date have been small and have assessed different cassia cinnamon preparations.
+Studies to date have been small and have assessed several different cassia cinnamon preparations.
 Larger, higher quality studies are needed to confirm which, if any, forms of cassia cinnamon can benefit people with prediabetes.

 - Mosquito repellent.
 Early research suggests that applying a cream containing cassia cinnamon oil to the skin can protect against mosquito bites.
 But it seems to decrease in effectiveness faster than creams containing citronella and geranium oils or DEET.